Why tech leaders must focus on both the customer and employee experience

 Published November 13, 2020

-“I’m passionate about the customer experience, how it’s changing and the way that technology and the market are generating ever-increasing customer expectations,” she said.
+“I’m passionate about the customer experience, how it’s changing and the way that technology and the market are generating ever-increasing customer expectations,” she says.

-“For every CIO I’ve talked to, being 100 percent cloud- and SaaS-based led to, on some level, both validation and a realization that the way we’re accustomed to working is essential for being ready for what lies ahead,” she said.
+“For every CIO I’ve talked to, being 100 percent cloud- and SaaS-based led to, on some level, both validation and a realization that the way we’re accustomed to working is essential for being ready for what lies ahead,” Berube says.

 Rebuilding to center on EX and CX

-Before the onset of coronavirus, Berube was already deep into transforming the way Zendesk does business.
 “The philosophy here is that we really want to be the best demonstration of a modern company.
-Our goal is to be the first and best customer of Zendesk.”
+Our goal is to be the first and best customer of Zendesk,” she says.

 “The philosophy here is that we really want to be the best demonstration of a modern company.
 Our goal is to be the first and best customer of Zendesk.”

 The two experiences—employee and customer—are inextricably linked.
-A recent Forrester report revealed that companies with the most engaged employees enjoy 81 percent higher customer satisfaction, experience half the turnover of their peers and have a decisive competitive advantage.
+A recent Forrester report revealed that companies with the most engaged employees enjoy 81% higher customer satisfaction, experience half the turnover of their peers and have a decisive competitive advantage.